Scarborough F.C.: Final season

 Neil Redfearn resigned in the 2006 close season and former Scarborough skipper and assistant manager Mark Patterson replaced him.
 Patterson re-signed striker Tony Hackworth and defender Mark Hotte.
 The club started their first season in the Conference North with minus 10 points as the club had been in administration.
 What proved to be their last game, on 28 April 2007, was a 1–0 win at Hucknall Town.
-However, Scarborough finished 20th meaning that had they survived until the start of the 2007–08 season, they would have been relegated to the Northern Premier League.
-On 4 May 2007 Mark Patterson left the club after failing to agree a new contract.
+However, Scarborough finished 20th, meaning that had they survived until the start of the 2007–08 season, they would have been relegated to the Northern Premier League.
+On 4 May 2007, Patterson left the club after failing to agree a new contract.

 Dissolution

 The club had been hoping to move to a new stadium on the outskirts of town by the start of the 2009–10 season, with the proceeds from the sale of the McCain Stadium to a housing developer wiping out the club's historic debts in addition to providing the finance to build the new ground.
 However, a covenant existed on the McCain Stadium that restricted its use only to sporting activities.
-Scarborough failed to convince Scarborough Borough Council that the proposals would raise enough money to both pay off the club's debts and build a new ground.
+The club failed to convince Scarborough Borough Council that the proposals would raise enough money to both pay off the club's debts and build a new ground.
 In 2017, the site of the stadium became a Lidl supermarket.

-On Friday 8 June 2007, the FA in London said that it was a very strong possibility that by 12 June Scarborough F.C. may well go out of business.
-On Tuesday 12 June, the club was given an eight-day 'stay of execution' following a 'change of heart' by their local Borough Council.
-But on 20 June it was wound up in the High Court, ending its 128-year run as a club with debts of £2.5 million.
+On 8 June 2007, The Football Association said that it was a very strong possibility that by 12 June, Scarborough F.C. may well go out of business.
+On 12 June, the club was given an eight-day "stay of execution", following a "change of heart" by their local Borough Council.
+But on 20 June, it was wound up in the High Court, ending its 128-year run as a club with debts of £2.5 million.

 However, the winding up of Scarborough F.C paved the way for the supporter's trust to form a club as Scarborough Athletic and secure a place in the Northern Counties East League.
 Meanwhile, the Centre of Excellence, youth team and Football in the Community sections of Scarborough F.C. moved to the nearby George Pindar Community Sports College, with some assistance from Sheffield United.
-In 2008 the youth system was extended by adding an adult team named Scarborough Town, which was admitted to the Teesside League for 2008–09 and won the championship of Division Two by going the entire season undefeated.
-In 2009–10 Scarborough Town moved up into the Wearside League and scored 140 goals in their 36 games as they won the championship and also the Sunderland Shipowners Cup.
+In 2008, the youth system was extended by adding an adult team named Scarborough Town, which was admitted to the Teesside League for the 2008–09 season and won the Division Two championship by going the entire season undefeated.
+In the 2009–10 season, Scarborough Town moved up into the Wearside League and scored 140 goals in their 36 games, as they won the championship, as well as the Sunderland Shipowners Cup.
 Scarborough Town F.C. folded in June 2013.

 Programme and fanzine

-The match-day programme at Scarborough, The Boro Review, won the Conference North programme awards for 2006–07.
+The match-day programme at Scarborough, The Boro Review, won the Conference North programme awards for the 2006–07 season.
 The club also had a fanzine, Abandon chip!, which at the end of the 2006–07 season had reached Issue 5, and still continues today as a Scarborough Athletic fanzine.